We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 33. Petco Park Baseball Game and Tour

-Even if the San Diego Padres aren’t playing, you can take a behind-the-scenes tour of Petco Park year-round.
-The state-of-the-art, open-air ballpark boasts views of downtown, the Gaslamp Quarter, and beyond.
+Even when the Padres aren’t playing, you can take a behind-the-scenes tour of Petco Park, one of Major League Baseball’s most scenic stadiums.
+The open-air ballpark offers incredible downtown views and is a fun stop for sports fans of all ages.

 34. Waterfront Park Fountains and Playground